AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-25-Metasploit.md

 ## Real-World Example
 The 2017 WannaCry ransomware outbreak exploited the EternalBlue vulnerability (MS17-010) in Windows SMB — the exact module shown above.
 EternalBlue was originally an NSA developed exploit that was leaked publicly.
 Once it became a Metasploit module, it became trivially easy for anyone to weaponize, contributing to WannaCry infecting over 200,000 machines across 150 countries in days, including the UK's National Health Service which had to cancel surgeries and divert ambulances.
 This shows how a single well-known exploit, once automated in a framework, can cause global scale damage when systems aren't patched.

+## Why It Matters
+From an attacker's side, Metasploit dramatically lowers the barrier to entry for exploitation — thousands of working exploits are available with a simple search command, no need to develop exploits from scratch for known vulnerabilities.